alsuren/alsuren.github.io/_posts/2022-07-10-cargo-quickinstall.md

 When that project wound down, I had some bench time, so I decided try doing something about it.
 I would build a service that would pre-build your rust tools for you.

 The initial implementation of cargo-quickinstall was hacked together in less than a week.
-I also took the opportunity to make as many terrible architectural decisions as possibe.
+I also took the opportunity to make as many terrible architectural decisions as possible.
 Proper resume-driven development.
 Good times.

 ## Initial Implementation